scheron/bot-doc/assets/en/faq.md

     **If the error occurs when placing orders for non-Is first instruments:**

     It is likely that the first-leg order is being filled in small portions, and after each such trade, hedging orders are being placed for second-leg instruments.
 Pay attention to the [Overlay](params-description.md#p.overlay)parameter, which allows placing hedging orders not after every single first-leg trade, thus reducing order frequency.

+	*Important!**

+	Our flood control system doesn't provide 100% protection against real flooding due to the time difference with the exchange.
+Initially, the time is synchronized, but a difference occurs, at a minimum, between when the order is sent to the exchange and when the exchange finally receives it.
+There is a lag.
+Consequently, the windows in which the number of transactions is counted differ slightly, which can lead to flooding.
+Therefore, it is necessary to pay special attention to the "Anti Spam" settings and the robot logs that report such errors.

+	Information about fees for erroneous Flood Control transactions can be found on the Moscow Exchange [website](https://www.moex.com/a3792).

     </details>
 ---